flotiq/flotiq-docs/docs/Deep-Dives/node-js-ecommerce-snipcart-gatsby-demo.md

 ```

 You can find your Flotiq API keys in the user profile section of the interface:

 ![Flotiq user API key](images/snipcart-gatsby-demo/upload_61473eb050d5e4992b8c88eac716e52b.png)

+!!! caution
-We strongly recommend that you create a scoped API key, but for development, you can use the default Read Only key provided in the interface.
+    We strongly recommend that you create a scoped API key (read more about [API access](../API/index.md)), but for development, you can use the default Read Only key provided in the interface.

 ### Check if it works!

 It's as simple as that.
 You should be good to go.
 Install the NPM dependencies and start your gatsby project: